kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 pub:{[t;x]{[t;x;w]if[count x:sel[x]w 1;(neg first w)(`upd;t;x)]}[t;x]each w t}
 ```

-If on a timer tick (whatever \\t is set to, 1000ms by default) the count of the in memory table 'x' is greater than zero, these rows are published asynchronously to each handle subscribed to table t in .u.w.
+If on a timer tick (whatever \\t is set to, 1000ms by default) the count of the in memory table 'x' is greater than zero, these rows are published asynchronously to each handle subscribed to table t in `.u.w`.

 This publishing is considered the critical path of data in a low latency tick system.
 As such, it is considered best practice to use async messaging so that no unnecessary delays in streaming data are caused by the process waiting for a response from a hanging or unresponsive subscriber.

 ### End of day

 The timer has another important function within the tickerplant - the end of day rollover.
-The .z.ts timer function takes the system's date as a parameter and passes this to .u.ts.
+The `.z.ts` timer function takes the system's date as a parameter and passes this to `.u.ts`.
 Below we can see the function definitions of endofday and ts within the .u namespace.

 ```q
 //tick.q extract